mne-tools/mne-installers/README.md

 ## Development

 Locally, installers can be built using `tools/build_local.sh`.
-This has only been tested on Linux and macOS M1.

-Requirements:
+Steps:

 1. Set up and activate a `conda` env with a patched, forked version of `constructor`:
   ```console